-A tax free amount of \notin 360 per year might be available if the IESPP meets certain requirements.
+A tax free amount of $\[\in \]$ 360 per year might be available if the IESPP meets certain requirements.
 The availability of the tax free amount, in principle, requires that the participation in the IESPP is offered to all employees of the German subsidiary, who have been employed for one year or more at the time when the participation in the IESPP is offered.
-Whether or not the tax free amount of \notin 360 is available in the case at hand requires a more detailed analysis of the IESPP and its implementation.
-Under certain circumstances and provided the aforementioned tax free amount is not available, a participant might still be able to deduct the lesser of \notin 135 per year, or 50% of the value of the shares on the date on which such shares are debited from the Company's account, from the income realized at exercise.
-The Company recommends that the participant confirms the availability of this deduction and tax-free amount, respectively, with the participant's tax advisor.
+Whether or not the tax free amount of $\[\in \]$ 360 is available in the case at hand requires a more detailed analysis of the IESPP and its implementation.
+The Company recommends that the participant confirms the availability of the tax-free amount with the participant's tax advisor.

 The participant also will be subject to social insurance contributions on the discount to the extent he or she has not already exceeded the applicable contribution ceilings.
-For 2016, the applicable annual contribution ceilings are as follows:
+For 2017, the applicable annual contribution ceilings are as follows:

+Old Age Insurance/Unemployment Insurance: €76,200 (Old Laender)

+€68,400 (New Laender)

-Old Age Insurance/Unemployment Insurance: €74,400 (Old Laender) €64,800 (New Laender) Health Insurance/Home Care Insurance: €50,850 (Old and New Laender)
+Health Insurance/Home Care Insurance: €52,200 (Old and New Laender)

-As a matter of principle, any gain realized from sale of shares acquired after December 31, 2008 is subject to a flat rate withholding tax on investment income ("Abgeltungsteuer") irrespective of the holding period of the shares.
+As a matter of principle, any gain realized from sale of shares acquired after December 31, 2008 is subject to a flat rate withholding tax on investment income (Abgeltungsteuer) irrespective of the holding period of the shares.
 The full capital gain will be taxed at a flat rate of 25% (plus solidarity surcharge and church tax, if applicable).
 The withholding at source, however, only applies if the shares were held in a deposit of securities at a German bank or other German financial institution.
 Microchip does not assume any responsibility to withhold German income tax, etc. on the capital gain.
 An amount of €801 for single taxpayers or €1,602 for married taxpayers and for partners within the meaning of the registered partnership law (Gesetz über die Eingetragene Lebenspartnerschaft) filing jointly will be deducted from the entire investments income (including dividend income and capital gains from the sale of shares acquired after December 31, 2008) earned in the particular tax year.
 The participant may elect a personal assessment to apply the participant's personal income tax rate if the flat rate exceeds the participant's personal income tax rate.
 If no flat rate withholding tax has been withheld and remitted to the tax authorities from the capital gain, e.g. because the shares are not held in a deposit of securities at a German bank or other German financial institution, the participant has to declare the capital gain in his or her personal income tax return as taxable income and pay the resulting tax.
 The capital gain is, however, subject to the same tax rates as if the flat rate withholding taxation had applied.
 Moreover, the flat rate taxation does not apply to capital gains generated from the sale of shares if the participant holds or has held at least 1% of the stated capital of the Company at any time during the last five years, or holds the shares as a business asset.
 In such circumstances, 60% of the capital gain realized will be taxed at the participant's personal income tax rate (plus solidarity surcharge and church tax, if applicable).